vahidasadi1366/METALING-keyword-analysis/README.md

 # METALING-keyword-analysis
 Spelling Variation Analyzer

-This project is a Python-based tool designed to identify and count spelling variations of target words across multiple text files in Metaling corpus.
+This project is a Python-based tool designed to identify and count spelling variants of target words across multiple text files.
+It was employed to analyse MetaLing Corpus.

 Overview

-The script scans .txt files in a given directory and detects predefined spelling variations of selected target words.
-It then counts their frequency in each file and outputs the results.
+The script scans .txt files in a given directory and detects predefined spelling variants of selected target words.
+It then counts their frequency in each file.

 This is particularly useful for:

-Linguistic analysis
+Linguistic analysis/
-Historical text studies
+Historical text studies/
-Corpus-based research
+Corpus-based research/
  Features
 Detects multiple spelling variations for each target word Processes multiple .txt files automatically